Are you looking for the perfect, hearty leek soup without potatoes? Well, look no further.

 Don’t agitate the parsnips until about 5 minutes have passed, then just move one to see how the browning is going along.
 If the bottom is deeply golden brown and caramelised, then go ahead and remove the parsnips from the pan.

 Add a bit more butter and oil into the pot and then add in your leeks along with some minced fresh rosemary and thyme and, for some umami and depth of flavour, an anchovy fillet.

 If you want to keep this soup completely vegetarian, then feel free to leave it out.
 The flavour just won’t be as complex.
-It is worth noting that the anchovy won’t add any fishy flavour, just a bit more nuance.
+It is worth noting that the anchovy won’t add any fishy flavour, just a bit more nuance – it’s the same reason that I use it in my beef stew recipe, as well.
 Also, as this is a leek soup without cream or dairy of any kind, leaving out the anchovy would also make it completely vegan!

 Once the leeks have softened and turned a bit translucent and the anchovy fillet has completely dissolved (after about five to ten minutes), add in a couple of cloves of minced garlic.
 Stirring constantly, cook the garlic until it’s very fragrant, about a minute longer.

 Now it’s time to add your parsnips back into the pot.
 Then, pour over a couple of teaspoons of soy sauce (this will, again, add a bit more complexity to the broth).
 Stir this all to combine and then pour over your vegetable broth.

 If you’re not using homemade veggie broth in this leek soup without potatoes recipe, then make sure you’re using a low-sodium brand of store-bought broth.
 The saltiness added by both the soy sauce and anchovy will be a bit overpowering if you also add in a bunch of salty veggie broth.
 So that is just something to be aware of.